The International Arbitration Review: Financial Debt and Damages in Investor–State Arbitration

 1 Richard Caldwell is a principal at the Brattle Group.

-3 We understand that foreign-controlled companies can pursue international treaty claims in some circumstances.
+3 I understand that foreign-controlled companies can pursue international treaty claims in some circumstances.

 4 The ability to advance international claims for shareholder reflective loss forms a fundamental part of treaty protection, but it raises a theoretical risk of double recovery.
 In relation to the same conduct, a shareholder could pursue a claim for shareholder reflective loss before an international tribunal at the same time as an affected company or project pursued a domestic court action.
 Success in both an arbitration and domestic action could result in a state paying damages twice over in relation to the same breach.
 The theoretical possibility of double recovery motivates restrictions on shareholder claims in many domestic legal systems.
 This chapter does not discuss the relative merits of shareholder reflective loss, but examines several consequences of it.

 5 The reconstruction should eliminate the impact of the measures at issue, but reflect the impact of independent factors, such as changes in market prices and circumstances unrelated to the claims at issue.

 6 Debt to equity or debt to enterprise value.

 7 Cash available for debt service in a given year divided by the debt service in that year.